I’m looking for a big, strong intersectional feminist to come by and sweep me off of my feet.

 I suppose that in the societal sense I am along the lines of “gender nonconforming”.
 I say this due to me being a neuroatypical individual who's unable to conform to society's expectations of what a man should be although I'd imagine that my visual gender expression is along the lines of what society would expect from a male.
 Due to this, the kind of relationship I envision working would be one that doesn't rely on traditional power constructs.

 I find myself most sexually attracted to biologically and phenotypically female people regardless of their gender expression meaning that I'm also attracted to gender nonconforming people.
 I consider my sex drive to be relatively high and my attraction to be highly dependent on physical attributes but that doesn't necessarily imply that my attraction corresponds with society's ideals of what ought to be considered attractive.
 For one, I tend to find myself more attracted to those who're above what is considered the “perfect weight”.
-I also do not mean to imply that I don't value intelligence, I do, along with many other things that I'd desire in an atypical relationship.
-I'm just not sexually attracted to them.
+I do not mean to imply that I don't value intelligence, I do, I'm just not sexually attracted to it.

 • Extra Information About Me: